KauaHenSilva/dart_docker_redis_back_end/README.md

-# Dart_Flutter_Cookbooks
+# Dart_docker_redis_dack_end

-### 🚀 Project Initiative

-A project developed in Flutter and Dart to demonstrate knowledge.
+This project is a simple application that demonstrates the use of Dart and Docker.
+It supports Docker, Docker Compose, and Docker Swarm.

 ## ❤️ Contribution